kubernetes/community/contributors/design-proposals/pod-preemption.md

 ## Preemption - Eviction workflow

 "Eviction" is the act of killing one or more pods on a node when the node is under resource pressure.
 Kubelet performs eviction.
 The eviction process is described in separate document by sig-node, but since it is closely related to the "preemption", we explain it briefly here.
-Similar to preemption, the lowest priority pods are chosen for eviction first.
-The difference between preemption and eviction is that when pods with the same priority are considered for eviction, the one with the highest percentage of usage over "requests" is the one that is evicted first.
-In other words, Kubelet uses priority for eviction and breaks ties by usage over requests.
+Kubelet uses a function of priority, usage, and requested resources to determine which pod(s) should be evicted.
+When pods with the same priority are considered for eviction, the one with the highest percentage of usage over "requests" is the one that is evicted first.
 This implies that Best Effort pods are more likely to be evicted among a set of pods with the same priority.
 The reason is that any amount of resource usage by Best Effort pods translates into a very large percentage of usage over "requests", as Best Effort pods have zero requests for resources.
 So, while scheduler does not preempt Best Effort pods for releasing resources on a node, it is likely that these pods are evicted by the Kubelet after scheduler schedules a higher priority pod on the node.
 Here is an example: